octopus8sg/com.octopus8.chatgpt-ocr/README.md

 # com.octopus8.chatgptocr

+# Best way to download
+If you do not want to make any changes mentioned above, go to https://dev.aacsconnect.com/wp-admin/admin.php?page=CiviCRM and download the “chatgptocr” extension.

 # Objective
 To allow the use of OpenAI's OCR to create activities by uploadiing pictures of physical forms.